Emivvvvv/btc-vanity/README.md

 - **Output Wallets to File**: Automatically save generated wallet addresses to an output file for easy access.
 - **Configurable Flags**: Use an input file to pass custom flags for each desired wallet address.
 - **Comprehensive Documentation**: Full library documentation to help you get started and understand the available features.
-- **Versioned and Maintained**: The latest version is highly recommended for optimal performance and features.

 ## Installation